ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="getImages"></a>GET

+Gets all images for a location.

-Gets all images on a FilmLocation.
+Gets all of the images on a film location endpoint, ordered by the time of creation.